 Yet another career diverted by wine.
-While taking six months off university, Luke Growden worked a vintage in the Barossa, and his education and career took a sharp turn.
-An oenology degree followed, as did a stint at McLaren Vale icon Wirra Wirra, amongst others.
+While taking six months off university, Growden worked a vintage in the Barossa, and his education and career took a sharp turn.
+A post-graduate winemaking degree in Margaret River followed, as did a move to McLaren Vale in 2008, which included a stint at McLaren Vale icon Wirra Wirra, amongst others.

 It was during one of these stints dragging hoses around, cleaning the press or the like that Growden met Caleigh Hunt, a California native who was extending her vintage experience Down Under.
 The pair clicked, and Year Wines was born in 2012 when they fermented a small parcel of grenache from 50-year-old vines.
 It was a tough time to start, with a young daughter, a house under renovation and some persistent fox attacks on their henhouse at the time (true – it’s on the label blurb for that wine, if you can find a bottle).

 That foray was a very busy spare-time operation, but has since blossomed into an all-consuming affair, with the pair primarily sourcing small parcels of grenache, mataro, cinsault,syrah and, fiano.
 “In the past couple of years, we’ve played around with some new varieties,” says Growden, “like grillo, graciano and muscat de petit grains, and we’ve expanded our range of white a skin-contact wines.
 We’ve also released a couple of Australian-first, if not world first, blends such as the ’21 Sausage in Bread Red (mataro, trousseau, grenache, cabernet, graciano) and ’21 Noodle Juice (grillo, riesling, muscat de petit grains).
 Our labels have also had a little makeover… Oh, and we even use a proper accounting program now, too.
 We’re heaps professional now.”